ietf-wg-wimse/draft-ietf-wimse-arch/draft-salowey-wimse-arch.md

 {{arch-chain}} illustrates the communication between different workloads.
 Two aspects are important to highlight: First, there is a need to consider the interaction with workloads that are external to the trust domain (sometimes called cross-domain).
-Second, the authentication interaction does not only occur between workloads that directly interact with each other but instead may also take place across intermediate workloads (in an end-to-end style).
+Second, the interaction does not only occur between workloads that directly interact with each other but instead may also take place across intermediate workloads (in an end-to-end style).